 The digital games industry is a fast growing, dynamic and exciting creative sector.
 We advise the Australian Government about how to promote the growth of Australia's digital games development industry and increase its market share in a rapidly expanding global sector.

-As announced on 6 May 2021 as part of the Digital Economy Strategy, the Government is introducing a Digital Games Tax Offset (DGTO) to promote the growth of Australia's digital games development industry.
+On 23 November 2022, the Government introduced legislation to establish a Digital Games Tax Offset (DGTO), to promote the growth of Australia's digital games development industry.

-The DGTO will make Australia a more attractive and competitive destination for international digital games development, supporting investment and highly-skilled, transferable jobs.
+The DGTO will grow Australia’s digital games industry, attract international digital games development, and support investment and highly-skilled, transferrable jobs.

-The DGTO will be available from 1 July 2022, providing a 30 per cent refundable tax offset for eligible businesses that spend a minimum of $500,000 on qualifying Australian development expenditure.
+The DGTO will apply retrospectively from 1 July 2022, providing a 30 per cent refundable tax offset for eligible businesses that spend a minimum of $500,000 on qualifying Australian development expenditure.

 Eligible businesses must be an Australian resident company or foreign resident company with a permanent establishment in Australia.
 Games development studios will be able to claim per-project for new eligible games, and annually for a slate of further work ('live ops') done on existing/released eligible games across the financial year.